Jennifer Dixon: Career

 Dixon trained and practised paediatric medicine before moving into public health and policy in 1990.
 Dixon was awarded a Harkness Fellowship in health policy in 1990 by the Commonwealth Fund in the US, spending a year in New York City.

 She was policy advisor to the chief executive of the National Health Service between 1998 and 2000, Director of Policy at the King's Fund until 2008.
 At the King's Fund she authored analyses including on the role of the market in the NHS, regulation in health care, improving chronic disease management and funding levels in the NHS.
 She led the development of the nationally adopted quantitative risk stratification tool, Patients at Risk of Re-hospitalisation (PARR) for primary care.

 Dixon was chief executive of the Nuffield Trust from 2008 to 2013, Dixon led a team redesigning the NHS resource allocation formula across England for the Department of Health, and which was adopted.
-She also led a national review for the Secretary of State, Jeremy Hunt, on whether to introduce ratings for NHS and social care providers.
-Her recommendations were all accepted and enacted.
+She also led a national review for the Secretary of State, Jeremy Hunt, on whether to introduce ratings for NHS and social care providers; CQC later introduced a new inspection and ratings approach.

 In 2013 she became chief executive of the Health Foundation.
-She co-founded in 2017 a new European fellowship programme for health leaders – Sciana – with Bosch Stiftung (Berlin), and Careum Stiftung (Switzerland).
-Dixon was pivotal in establishing a £42m grant to found the innovative The Health Improvement Studies (THIS) Institute in 2016, based at Cambridge University, led by Professor Mary Dixon Woods, and its subsequent spin out THISLabs.
+In 2017, the Health Foundation partnered with Robert Bosch Stiftung and Careum Stiftung to launch Sciana, a European network for health leaders.
+The Health Foundation funded the creation of The Healthcare Improvement Studies (THIS) Institute at the University of Cambridge which launched in 2018 through a grant reported at launch as £42 million.

 She is a regular speaker at national and international events.
 She writes for national newspapers such as The Guardian and appears on current affairs and news programmes such as the BBC and Channel 4 news.
 Dixon hosts a monthly podcast in health policy and has given evidence at House of Commons and Lords Select Committees and parliamentary seminars.
 She has been a member of commissions and inquiries, most recently the Pissaridies Review on The Future of Work and Wellbeing and the Pathways to Work Commission, chaired by former Secretary of State for Health Alan Milburn.

 Dixon was a trustee of the National Centre for Social Research (NatCen) (2011-2016), and has been on the board of the UK's Care Quality Commission (CQC) (2013-2016), the UK's Audit Commission (2003-2012), the UK's Healthcare Commission (2004-2009) and the UK Health Security Agency (2022–2024).

 Dixon led a national enquiry for the Secretary of State for Health, Jeremy Hunt, on whether to introduce quality rating of NHS and social care providers in England (2013) and later another enquiry about ratings for general practices (2015).
 She was also a member of the Parliamentary Review Panel for the Welsh Assembly Government advising on the future strategy for the NHS and social care in Wales (2016–2018).